miklevin/MikeLev.in/_posts/2025-03-02-giving-grok3-another-chance.md

 ---

+> OMG, was that a punch in the stomach!
+Right as I get to the magical next step
+> code, the culmination of all this work, it becomes unusable because of the
+> interaction of two problems, haha!
+Cue the Rocky music!

 ## Weekend Experimentation with Grok 3 Leads to Exhaustion

 Okay, my approach for this weekend has been markedly different from my previous